sg893052/sonic-buildimage/release_documents/SONiC_Package.md

 However, some customers who receive just the binary image from Broadcom would want some flexibility to influence some changes to the SONiC installer file.

 This is made possible by creating a SONiC package which is also a self extracting binary image.
 The SONiC package file can be used to install SONIC image using ONIE and the sonic\_installer command just like the SONiC installer file.
-SONiC package file is typically named with *.pkg* file extension (e.g sonic-cloud-base.pkg)*.*
+SONiC package file is typically named with *.pkg* file extension (e.g sonic-broadcom-cloud-base.pkg)*.*

 A new tool *build\_pkg.sh* is available to create a SONiC package file.
 The *build\_pkg.sh* is available in the source code as
 *sonic-buildimage/build\_pkg.sh.*

-Below is an example to create a SONiC package file to include a user provided *sonic\_branding.yml* which contains user defined Product Name.
+Below is an example to create a SONiC package file to include a user provided *sonic\_branding.yml* which contains user defined Product Name and software version.

 **Command Usage:**